-For the graph pre-processing we use numpy [58] and networkx[59] libraries for numerical and graph operations respectively.
+For the graph pre-processing we use numpy [75] and networkx[76] libraries for numerical and graph operations respectively.
 All tools used in this thesis are free software and accessible at https://github.com/stratosphereips/AD-Honeypot.

-4.3.6 Model Training
+4.3.6 Hardware Specifications for Training the Model

 Models are trained using a single computer with 32 GB of RAM and Nvidia Titan V GPU card with 12 GB of memory.
 The artificial datasets described in Chapter 5 were used for training of all model instances.
-In all cases the Adam [25] optimizer was used for the training with exponentially decayed learning rate for fine tuning of the parameters towards the end of the training period.
+In all cases the Adam [37] optimizer was used for the training with exponentially decayed learning rate for fine tuning of the parameters towards the end of the training period.
 All the models use the Encoder with 64 units in the RNN cells and same MLP module for the edge prediction.
-Weights in the models are initialized using the Glorot uniform initializer [60] with the exception of the $z{\text{log variance}}$ Dense layer in Model 3 where weights are initialized to 0.
+Weights in the models are initialized using the Glorot uniform initializer [77] with the exception of the $z{\log variance}$ dense layer in Model 3 where the weights are initialized to 0.